gtoretti/python-flask/README.md

 # python-flask
-Example of Python web app using Flask library
+Template/Example of Python web app using Flask library.